-As outbreak spreads, schools face dilemma in going online
+Schools wrestle with fairness of closures during outbreak

 In hard-hit Washington, education officials recommended against schools moving instruction online unless they can ensure equal access for all students, including those with disabilities or without internet access.
 The state’s education agency advised schools that it would make more sense to cancel school and make up classes at the end of the year.

-“We are putting out a word of caution about the equity lens,” said Rhett Nelson, director of alternative learning at the state’s education department.
-“We want to discourage practices that disproportionately impact certain populations, especially those that are more at risk.”
+“We want to discourage practices that disproportionately impact certain populations, especially those that are more at risk,” said Rhett Nelson, director of alternative learning at the state’s education department.

 Schools also have to consider whether closures are actually beneficial to public health.
-Very few cases have been found in children and teenagers, and experts caution schools to think about factors such as harms to children’s education and absenteeism among health care workers whose kids have to stay home.
+Very few cases have been found in children and teenagers, and experts caution schools to consider factors such as harm to a children’s education and absenteeism among health care workers whose kids have to stay home.
+For most people, the new coronavirus causes only mild or moderate symptoms, such as fever and cough.
+For some, especially older adults and people with existing health problems, it can cause more severe illness, including pneumonia.

-“There’s not strong evidence that closing schools will have a meaningful public health benefit,” said Jennifer Nuzzo of the Johns Hopkins Center for Health Security in Baltimore.

 In Los Angeles, teachers are raising concerns about an emergency plan to move classes online.
 So far, it’s unclear how the district would reach students whose families can’t afford laptops or internet service, said Alex Orozco, of the district’s teachers union.

-New York officials say they’re considering closings only as a last resort, citing concerns that it would disrupt daily life for thousands of families.
+New York City officials have said closures would be a last resort, citing concerns that it would disrupt daily life for thousands of families.
+Gov. Andrew Cuomo on Monday announced a new statewide policy: Any school where a student tests positive for coronavirus will be closed for at least 24 hours for officials to assess whether more steps are needed.

+A district in Oregon decided to stay open despite a student testing positive and being at his middle school last week.
+“Our schools are not only places where learning can continue, but where our students can be supported, supervised, and fed, which is a necessity for many families,” Hillsboro School District said.

 Some districts plan to distribute Wi-Fi hotspots to students without internet access, and others say they will provide computers to every student.
 Public schools in Miami say they’re readying more than 200,000 laptops ready to go home in case classes move online.